shixiao/cs426-spring2022-labs/lab1/lab1.md

 service.

-Start up the set of services as in **A6**, but add the option `--failure-rate 10` (1/5 requests fail randomly) to the arguments of the video server (i.e., `go run video_service/server/server.go --failure-rate 10`) and start the stats client to monitor your service.
+Start up the set of services as in **A6**, but add the option `--failure-rate 10` (1 in 10 requests fail randomly) to the arguments of the video server (i.e., `go run video_service/server/server.go --failure-rate 10`) and start the stats client to monitor your service.

 Run the loadgen client with 10 target QPS (see instructions in **B2**) and see how your service responds when 1 out of 10 requests to `VideoService` fail.